ProtoGit/jquery.push/README.md

     <p>New #bar content</p>

 Obviously though the downside here is that we can't update the window title.
+I had to use this for Roann, as the CMS doesn't make pushState() support easy.